 You may submit one song link only, to email@example.com.
 Do not attach music files unless instructed to do so after sending a link.
 If we feel that your song will help us with our mission we will offer you a contract and ask to hear more of what you have.
 If your song is close, but in need of further work we will give you feedback on what you need to do to get it released on our label.
 If your song is totally off topic we will send you a message letting you know we don't want to hear from you again.

 Q. How do your people on your label get paid?

 A. Each contract will be different, based on the number of people in our private group that worked on the song, but generally everyone who worked on a project will get an equal share.
 A typical split may look something like this:

 Songwriter, Publisher, Recording artist, visual artist, producer, recording engineer, editor, mixing engineer, mastering engineer, label.
-This would make 10 equal divisions, and each person would receive $10 for every job they were involved in for every $100 received by the label.
+This would make 10 equal divisions, and each person would receive 10% of net profits received by the label.

 Some jobs may have more than one person on it.
 For instance, an artist may provide 2 tracks to the project (guitar and vocal for example), and the producer may provide, piano, bass and drums.
 This would create a track share where the artist would receive, in addition to the artist's share, 2/5 of a track share and the producer would receive 3/5 of the track share.

 Everyone getting paid must have a PayPal account, and payments are made at the end of each quarter that has a minimum gross amount of $50 available for disbursement.

 Upon initial release, the song is posted to our website to stream for free and download for free with the option of making a donation.
 As of the writing of this FAQ, donations have ranged from $0.00 to $100.00 for one song download, and have shown to be the best source of revenue for everyone who worked on a project.